Degree Programme accredited by the National Council of Italian Journalists (CNOG) for the recognition of professional development credits (CFP).

-The programme will enable participants to:
+The programme will allow you to:

 The programme addresses:

-Bachelor’s degree or pre-reform degree (prior to Ministerial Decree 509/99).
+Three-year degree or pre-reform degree (prior to Ministerial Decree 509/99).

 Scientific Director